OpenEvalProject/evals/manuscripts/elife-81224/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/040r8fr65 Department of Molecular Medicine (MOMA), Aarhus University Hospital Aarhus Denmark
+1. Department of Molecular Medicine (MOMA), Aarhus University Hospital Aarhus Denmark ([ROR:040r8fr65](https://ror.org/040r8fr65))
-2. https://ror.org/01aj84f44 Department of Clinical Medicine, Aarhus University Aarhus Denmark
+2. Department of Clinical Medicine, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))
-3. https://ror.org/035b05819 DNRF Center for Chromosome Stability, Department of Cellular and Molecular Medicine, University of Copenhagen Copenhagen Denmark
+3. DNRF Center for Chromosome Stability, Department of Cellular and Molecular Medicine, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-4. https://ror.org/01aj84f44 Department of Biomedicine, Aarhus University Aarhus Denmark
+4. Department of Biomedicine, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))
-5. https://ror.org/01aj84f44 Bioinformatics Research Center (BiRC), Aarhus University Aarhus Denmark
+5. Bioinformatics Research Center (BiRC), Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))

 † Corresponding author

 ## Abstract

 DNA repair deficiencies in cancers may result in characteristic mutational patterns, as exemplified by deficiency of BRCA1/2 and efficacy prediction for PARP inhibitors.
 We trained and evaluated predictive models for loss-of-function (LOF) of 145 individual DNA damage response genes based on genome-wide mutational patterns, including structural variants, indels, and base-substitution signatures.
-We identified 24 genes whose deficiency could be predicted with good accuracy, including expected mutational patterns for BRCA1/2 , MSH3/6 , TP53 , and CDK12 LOF variants.
+We identified 24 genes whose deficiency could be predicted with good accuracy, including expected mutational patterns for BRCA1/2, MSH3/6, TP53, and CDK12 LOF variants.
 CDK12 is associated with tandem duplications, and we here demonstrate that this association can accurately predict gene deficiency in prostate cancers (area under the receiver operator characteristic curve = 0.97).
-Our novel associations include mono- or biallelic LOF variants of ATRX , IDH1 , HERC2 , CDKN2A , PTEN , and SMARCA4 , and our systematic approach yielded a catalogue of predictive models, which may provide targets for further research and development of treatment, and potentially help guide therapy.
+Our novel associations include mono- or biallelic LOF variants of ATRX, IDH1, HERC2, CDKN2A, PTEN, and SMARCA4, and our systematic approach yielded a catalogue of predictive models, which may provide targets for further research and development of treatment, and potentially help guide therapy.

 ## Introduction